 Here at St. Augustine’s Primary School we are dedicated to ensuring that all pupils are kept safe at all times.
-If you have any concerns at all and wish to talk to someone please come into school and have a chat with our designated Safeguarding Lead.
+If you have any concerns at all and wish to talk to someone please come into school and have a speak with our designated Safeguarding Lead.

 Please click the link below to see the Safeguarding and Child Protection Policy and Procedure.